docsforadobe/after-effects-scripting-guide/docs/text/fontsobject.md

 This function will return an array of [Font object](fontobject.md#fontobject) based on the Family Name and Style Name of a font.
 If no suitable font is found, it will return an empty Array.

-#### NOTE
-The returned array length can be more than 1 if you have multiple copies of a same font.
+?> **Note:** The returned array length can be more than 1 if you have multiple copies of a same font.

 ```javascript
 var fontList = app.fonts.getFontsByFamilyNameAndStyleName("Abolition", "Regular")